 Requirements for the English Major Portfolio

 In order to complete the English major and graduate from the University of Wisconsin-Platteville, you must submit a portfolio of some of your written work done throughout your college career.
 The purpose of the portfolio is to allow faculty to evaluate your writing competency (see the portfolio rubric).
 The portfolio is due the first week of your senior year.
-Please turn your portfolio in to the humanities department secretary in Warner 323.
+Please turn your portfolio in to the Humanities Department program assistant in Warner 323.

 - Place materials inside a three-ringed binder.